Before & After Photo Gallery of Rhinoplasty

 What is Rhinoplasty?

-Rhinoplasty can be a rewarding and life-enhancing procedure—patients often notice that their overall appearance has improved, as the nose they see now looks natural, like the nose they have always thought they should have
+Rhinoplasty can be both a rewarding and life-enhancing procedure—patients often notice that their overall appearance often appears to have improved, as the nose they see now looks natural, like the nose they have always thought they should have.

 What changes can I make to my nose?

 The goals of nose reshaping are as individual as the patients who choose to have rhinoplasty.
 By reshaping the nasal structures, including bone, cartilage, and skin, Dr.Burke can help achieve one or more of the following:

 - Smooth a prominent bump (or dorsal hump) on the the nose bridge